 Waiver of Specific Course Requirements.
 Students who believe they already have attained the outcomes of a required course may petition the program director to have that requirement waived.
 The director may ask that confirmation of this attainment be made by examination.
-Professional MBA students may petition the director of academic programs for a waiver of up to two MBA classes; Fifth-Year MBA students may petition the vice president for academic affairs.
+MBA students may petition the MBA director for a waiver of up to two MBA classes.
 If granted, this waiver would not reduce the number of hours required for the degree, but would allow the student to arrange more advanced independent study courses in place of the waived courses.

 Auditing a Course.
 Auditing consists of attending a class regularly and participation in all activities without receiving credit.
-Permission to audit a class is granted by the appropriate academic administrator.
+Permission to audit a class is granted by the graduate program director.
 Students auditing a course must register for the course and pay the audit fee.
 Cancellation of Courses.
-Southwestern College reserves the right to cancel any course with an enrollment that falls below the minimum enrollment established by the appropriate academic administrator and the graduate program director.
+Southwestern College reserves the right to cancel any course with an enrollment that falls below the minimum enrollment established by the academic vice president and the graduate program director.

 Academic Probation.
 After completing 12 credit hours of coursework, a student must have a minimum GPA of 3.0, no grade below a C (2.0), and positive recommendations by faculty or the student will be placed on academic probation.
-The student will receive notification from the appropriate academic administrator.
+The student will receive notification from the academic vice president.
 Any student placed on probation is subject to the conditions prescribed by the graduate studies council.